tabasano/wavseq/tutorial_smml.md

 ```
   [ a b c (mark:m) ] 3
 ```
-;; same mark names 'm' in repeated section will be automaticaly substituded by 'm m@2 m@3'. to adjust, use it.
+;; same mark names 'm' in repeated section or one track will be automaticaly substituded by 'm m@2 m@3'. to adjust, use it in other tracks.
 ```
   a b c (mark:m) a b c (mark:m@2) a b c (mark:m@3)
 ```